Why Fellows Choose Penn Medicine

 - A collaborative practice and research environment that fosters productive interactions among fellow trainees and physicians from other medical disciplines and faculty from other departments within the University.

 - High recruitment rates of fellows for leadership positions in academic medicine.

 Penn's Division of Hematology/Oncology offers a three-year combined fellowship in hematology and medical oncology that provides outstanding balanced training spanning solid tumors, hematologic malignancies, blood and marrow transplantation, and benign or 'classical' hematology.

-Our fellowship breeds excellence in both the clinical and the investigative arenas.
+Our fellowship instills excellence in both the clinical and the investigative arenas.
 Our aim is to produce pioneering thinkers, top-notch clinicians, and investigative innovators who will become the next generation of leaders in academic hematology and medical oncology.

 The hematology/oncology fellowship at the University of Pennsylvania offers the opportunity to learn in a unique, collegial, and intellectually vibrant environment, allowing talented and motivated individuals to gain skill sets that position them to become leaders in the field of hematology/oncology.

 Fellows receive clinical training through a wide range of experiences in benign hematology, hematologic malignancies and stem cell transplantation, and solid tumor oncology, as well as research training in one of several settings.

 Classical (Non-Malignant) Hematology Program

 The benign hematology program is currently supported by NIH-funded research training grants in hematology, oncology, pathology and epidemiology.